KasperKL1/KasperKL1.github.io/_posts/2024-05-01-Final-Project.markdown

 #### Number of collisions at same location that resulted in at least 1 fatality

-Now that we've looked at insatcnes and injuries, this bubble-map displays the places where fatalities happen.
+Now that we've looked at instances and injuries, this bubble-map displays the places where fatalities happen.
 Fatalities are, relatively rare, and the larger bubbles are typically stand alone instances where multiple people have died.

 <div class="button-container">
   <button class="tab" onclick="openMap(event, 'deaths_events_bubblemap_normal_weather', '/assets/html/deaths_events_bubblemap_normal_weather.html')">Normal Weather</button>